 After Princess Charlotte's death, he married Adelaide of Saxe-Meiningen in a double ceremony with his brother Prince Edward, who married Victoria of Saxe-Coburg-Saalfeld (the mother of Queen Victoria).
 It was a happy marriage, though Adelaide couldn't produce the coveted heir, giving birth to two daughters, one who died shortly after birth and one who lived only four months, and two stillborn boys.
-Although there were no further confirmed pregnancies after 1822, Adelaide became something of the Jennifer Aniston of her day, with rumours swirling that she was with child well into her husband's reign, which the King always dismissed as "damned stuff".
+Although there were no further confirmed pregnancies after 1822, Adelaide became something of the Jennifer Aniston of her day, with rumours swirling that she was with child well into her husband's reign, which the King always dismissed as "damned stuff"; she did, however, become a loving stepmother to William's nine surviving illegitimate children.
 Because of her tragic history of childbirth and personal piety and modesty (and for taming her husband), Adelaide was very popular with the British people; when the new colony of South Australia was established in 1836, they named its capital city Adelaide after her.

-Having no legitimate children of his own he was quite fond of Victoria, as was Adelaide.
-Victoria's mother didn't appreciate this affection, and repeatedly snubbed Adelaide socially.
-William was offended by these insults to his house and his wife, and towards the end of his life (after one particularly horrible snub to his Queen) infamously told Victoria's mother publicly and to her face that his main goal now was only to live long enough to see his niece's 18th birthday, as he thought her mother "surrounded by evil advisers and (...) incompetent to act with propriety" in the case of a regency government.
-He managed this by a few weeks.
+Having no legitimate children of his own, he was quite fond of his heir, Edward's only child Victoria, as was Adelaide.
+Victoria's mother, the widowed Duchess of Kent, didn't appreciate this affection, and repeatedly snubbed William and Adelaide socially, overtly due to the household of illegitimate children she refused to let Victoria have contact with; she also refused to allow Victoria to attend William's coronation.
+William was offended by these insults to himself, his family, and his wife, and towards the end of his life infamously told the Duchess of Kent in front of an entire banquet hall full of people at Windsor Castle that his main goal now was only to live long enough to see his niece's 18th birthday, as he thought her mother "surrounded by evil advisers and (...) incompetent to act with propriety" in the case of a regency government.
+He did.
+By 27 days.